|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 When the Father addressed the Son, He said, “Your throne O God.”

-Christ is divine, because His Father is divine, yet the Father is the God and Head of Christ.
+Christ is divine, because His Father is divine, yet the Father is the God of Christ.

 Hebrews 3:1-2 “Therefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our confession, Christ Jesus, who was faithful to Him who appointed Him, as Moses also was faithful in all His house.”